How to complete your first funding round: the step-by-step guide

 Investments made: 250+

-They’re great because: They have a super-strong network and global presence.
+They’re great because: they have a super-strong network and global presence.
 Anthemis has offices in London, New York, Luxembourg and Geneva and a wealth of expertise to draw on.

 Notable companies in their portfolio: Tide and Currencycloud

-Approx fund size: £1billion across 9 funds
+Approx fund size: £1 billion across 9 funds

 Investments made: 220+

-They invest in: Tech and impact companies based in the UK.
+➡️ Ascension invests in tech and impact companies based in the UK.

 They’re great because: they give their founders access to a strong mentor network, plenty of workshops and social events and a good set of perks, too.